Damon–Kimmel feud: Timeline

 In 2005, Kimmel, who at this point had never met Damon, ended his December 14 show by saying "Apologies to Matt Damon, but we ran out of time".
 Kimmel later explained "We had a bad show...and I was feeling pretty bad about myself at the end of the program.
 And I decided to say, for the amusement of one of our producers who was standing next to me...Matt Damon was just the first name that popped into my head.
 I was trying to think of an A-list star, and somebody we absolutely would not bump if he was on the show."
 Seeing the amusement of his producers, Kimmel continued the trend of ending his show with the same comment.

 Damon had his own perspective of the feud's origins in an interview, saying: "People started to call me and ask like, 'Hey, what's your connection to this guy?'
 And I'd never met Jimmy, he literally pulled my name out of thin air one night."
 Recalling his name had been used "kind of as a throwaway", he added, "He could've said, you know, George [Clooney] ― he could have said somebody else.
 But he just, for some reason, maybe I had a movie out that week or something, but he just said my name, and it changed the course of both of our lives.
 We've kept this feud going for, you know, it's gotta be 15 years now.
 I've had a lot of fun doing it."

 In 2006, the two played further into the gag when Damon made his first guest appearance on Kimmel by way of Kimmel introducing Damon just to quickly cut him off and end the show.
 As a result, Damon began swearing at the host and stormed off the stage, with many fans believing the interaction to be genuine.

+Damon's friend and longtime collaborator Ben Affleck has been involved with several instances and filmed segments of the feud, either acting as a mediator or as a defender of Kimmel.